-$$\varepsilon = \bar{I} \pm 3\sigma$$

-where: I -is the average value of galvanic couple current;

-$\sigma$ -is the mean square deviation.
+$\varepsilon = \overline{I} \pm 3\sigma$, where: I{-is} the average where: I -is the average value of galvanic couple current; σ -is the mean square deviation.

-On the basis of the developed mathematical model of the galvanic corrosion element work in the steel pipeline section, the dependence is obtained that allows us to calculate the corrosion damage depth of the pipeline section with a constant and periodic penetration of an aggressive electrolytic solution into the area of damaged insulation.
+On the basis of the developed mathematical model of the galvanic corrosion element work in the steel pipeline section, the dependence is obtained that allows us to calculate the corrosion damage depth of the pipeline section with a constant and periodic penetration of an aggressive electrolytic solution into the damaged insulation area.

-Dependencies make it possible to predict the development of corrosion in time, regardless the aggressive electrolyte chemical composition, the possibility of obtaining the required calculation parameters from the structures which are used.
+Dependencies make it possible to predict the corrosion development in time, regardless the aggressive electrolyte chemical composition, the possibility of obtaining the required calculation parameters from the structures which are used.

-By studying the dynamics of the pipeline section loss in the crack of the insulating coating, it is planned to develop a methodology for assessing the residual life of the pipeline sections for bearing capacity and suitability for further operation.
+By studying the dynamics of the pipeline section loss in the insulating coating crack, it is planned to develop a methodology for assessing the residual life of the pipeline sections for bearing capacity and suitability for further operation.